-- Thirty (30) days prior to a youth's 17th birthday, Care Coordinator will submit to Region 3b SIL Case Managers a completed Voluntary Extended Foster Care Agreement (Form 2540) to for any youth aging out of care. - 2.
+- 1. Thirty (30) days prior to a youth's 17th birthday, Care Coordinator will submit to Region 3b SIL Case Managers a completed Voluntary Extended Foster Care Agreement (Form 2540) to for any youth aging out of care. - 2.
 Upon receiving the completed Voluntary Extended Foster Care Agreement (Form 2540) from the Network Provider, the Care Coordinator will immediately review and forward the completed application to Region 3b SIL Case Manager for approval. - 3.
 Once Care Coordinator receives approval for SIL services, the Care Coordinator will inform Network Provider of approval and the day and time of informational meeting for them to attend with SIL Case Manager. - 4.
 Once the youth chooses SIL placement and services either in Region 3b or outside of Region 3b, the Care Coordinator will provide the Permanency Specialist with the transitional living placement recommendation for their approval.

 5. Once the Care Coordinator receives approval for SIL placements from the Permanency Specialists, the Care Coordinator will immediately notify the Network Provider to initiate youth's transfer to SIL placement and provide OCOK with discharge paperwork and notify Intake.
+Any up Any updated procedures will be included in the OCOK Provider Manual.

-6.09 Extended Care and Return to Extended Care Domain Care Management, PA Responsibilities AL/Transitional Living S Services, ACH Client Rights and Effective July 01, 2014 Revision Dates 12-4-15, 1-2020 Documents Voluntary Extended Foster Care Agreement (Form 2540) Reference Foster Care Redesign Region 3b Operations Manual CPS Handbook Policy 10400 Extending Foster Care for Youth Who Are Age 18 or Older, CPS Handbook Policy 10530 Processing a Young Adult's Initial Request to Return to Extended Foster Care, OCOK Provider Manual
+6.09 Extended Care and Return to Extended Care Domain Care Management, PAL/Transitional Living Services, ACH Client Rights and Responsibilities Effective July 01, 2014 Revision Dates 12-4-2015, 1-2020 Documents Voluntary Extended Foster Care Agreement (Form 2540) Reference Foster Care Redesign Region 3b Operations Manual CPS Handbook Policy 10400 Extending Foster Care for Youth Who Are Age 18 or Older, CPS Handbook Policy 10530 Processing a Young Adult's Initial Request to Return to Extended Foster Care, OCOK Provider Manual